andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 - The public key is used to identify the wallet and verify signatures.
 - The private key is used to sign transactions.

-For more information on how the keys are generated, please refer to the [Dependencies](dependencies.md) section.
+For more information on how the keys are generated, please refer to the [Dependencies](./dependencies-configs.md#dependencies) section.

-There are 3 typoes of wallets in this project:
+There are 3 types of wallets in this project:
 - Regular wallet: A wallet that can send and receive funds.
 - Miner wallet: The miner wallet (can also send and receive funds).
 - Coinbase wallet: The wallet that sends the funds in the transaction of the first block (genesis block).

-When the applications, the following wallets are created:
+When the application starts, the following wallets are created:
 - Two regular wallets
 - One miner wallet
 - One coinbase wallet

 ## Transaction

-The transaction holds the information about the funds that are transferred from one wallet to another.
+The transaction holds the information about the funds that are transfered from one wallet to another.

 The information is the following:
 - `id`: The transaction id is a hash of the transaction data (sender, recipient, amount and the timestamp to prevent duplicate transaction ids).